DDFar/minds-machines-sf/README.md

 #### Two datasets are provided for this:

-- **Grid Timeseries Dataset** for load forecasting & temperature correction on distribution circuits
+- The [Grid Timeseries Dataset](https://github.com/PredixDev/minds-machines-sf/tree/master/Electrification%20Challenge/Grid%20Timeseries%20Dataset) for load forecasting & temperature correction on distribution circuits
-- **Heatpump Timeseries Dataset** for electric heating & conversion to heat pumps
+- The [Heatpump Timeseries Dataset](https://github.com/PredixDev/minds-machines-sf/tree/master/Electrification%20Challenge/Heatpump%20Timeseries%20Dataset) for electric heating & conversion to heat pumps

 You can find detailed information about each dataset inside its dedicated folder under "electfication challenge"